Euclidean matchings and minimality of hyperplane arrangements: Euclidean matchings

 \begin{lemma} Let $\A$ be a locally finite arrangement in $\R^n$, and let $x_0 \in \R^n$ be a generic point with respect to $\A$.
 Let $\H \subseteq (\R^n\setminus \{0\}) \times \R \subseteq \R^{n+1}$ be the set of elements $(a_1,\dots,a_n,b)$ such that $x_0$ is generic also with respect to the arrangement $\A \cup \{H\}$, where $H$ is the hyperplane defined by the equation $a_1x_1 + \dots + a_nx_n = b$.
 Then the complement of $\H$ in $\R^{n+1}$ has measure zero.
 In particular, $\H$ is dense in $\R^{n+1}$. \end{lemma}

 \begin{proof} In this proof we use the equivalent definition of a generic point given in Remark \ref{rmk:generic-point-equivalent}.
 Assume that $H$ intersects generically every flat $X \in \L(\A)$, i.e.\ $\codim(X \cap H) = \codim(X) + 1$.
-These conditions exclude a subset of measure zero in $\R^{n+1}$.
+This condition excludes a subset of measure zero in $\R^{n+1}$.

 Since $x_0$ is generic with respect to $\A$, the distances between $x_0$ and the flats of $\A$ are all distinct.
 Consider now a flat of $\A \cup \{H\}$ of the form $X \cap H$, for some flat $X \in \L(\A)$ of dimension $\geq 1$.
 The squared distance $d^2(x_0, X \cap H)$ is a rational function of the coefficients $(a_1,\dots,a_n,b)$ that define $H$.